-Six Flags' reign will be coming to an end, as a company called US Thrill Rides announced on June 4, 2014 that it would be building a 570-foot "Polercoaster" in Orlando.
-According to company president Michael Kitchen, the coaster will be called Skyscraper and will be located in an entertainment/dining/retail district known as Skyplex along International Drive.
-The attraction will break ground in 2015 and is scheduled to open in 2019.
-It will be the tallest ride of any kind in Florida.
+Six Flags' reign could be coming to an end, as a company called US Thrill Rides announced on June 4, 2014 that it would be building a 570-foot "Polercoaster" in Orlando.
+According to company president Michael Kitchen, the coaster will be called Skyscraper and would be located in an entertainment/dining/retail district known as Skyplex along International Drive.
+The attraction is scheduled to open in 2019.
+It would be the tallest ride of any kind in Florida.

-Instead of a traditional horizontal layout that typically requires lots of land, the new ride's track will, as its nickname implies, hug a pole and occupy a mere 150-foot diameter footprint.
-Passengers will board single-car, eight-passenger coaster trains inside the air-conditioned Skyplex.
-They will slowly ascend outside and up the massive tower to reach its apex.
+Instead of a traditional horizontal layout that typically requires lots of land, the new ride's track would, as its nickname implies, hug a pole and occupy a mere 150-foot diameter footprint.
+Passengers would board single-car, eight-passenger coaster trains inside the air-conditioned Skyplex.
+They would slowly ascend outside and up the massive tower to reach its apex.

-The coaster will use a spiral cable lift, and the journey to the top will take 1 minute and 30 seconds.
+The coaster would use a spiral cable lift, and the journey to the top would take 1 minute and 30 seconds.

 What Goes Up Does not Necessarily Come Straight Down

 In a significant departure from other rides vying for the title of tallest roller coasters in the world, the Florida Skyscraper would handily beat its rivals with its 570-foot height, but it wouldn't come close to matching their drops.
 Top Thrill Dragster plummets 400 feet; Kingda Ka delivers a whopping 418-foot drop.
 According to information released by US Thrill Rides, its record-breaker would meander back down the tower and include inversions, tight turns, and other features.
 While it wouldn't include any long dives, the track would be steep enough at certain points for the cars to reach a top speed of 65 mph.
 That's plenty fast, but nowhere near the 128-mph speed passengers experience aboard Kingda Ka.